The Merry Nibelung

 Gabrielle Kramer (debut) as Newsboy

-Gloria Collins , music director, piano
+Gloria Collins , music director and pianist

-Jeremy Gill (debut), rehearsal accompanist
+Jeremy Gill, rehearsal accompanist

 Ellen Strange, violin